PragmaticFlow/NBomber.Docs/docs/getting-started/installation.md

 :::info
 Installation prerequisites

-- [Docker](https://docs.docker.com/engine/install/) - If you decide to run NBomber Cluster that depends on NATS message broker or any database (Redis, PostgreSQL, etc.) for your load tests, installing Docker with Docker Compose would be helpful.
+- [Docker](https://docs.docker.com/engine/install/) - If you decide to run NBomber Cluster, installing Docker and Docker Compose is required.
 :::

 To run NBomber Cluster, you need to install [NATS](https://nats.io/) message broker.
 The simple way is to use Docker for this.